DanBuchan/profile_drift_new/README.md

 1. Summarise drift with random pfam members - awaiting calcs
 2. Run mafft over selection of drift families to make the MSA
 3. build alphafold models for mafft msas
+4. hmmm generated seqs vs pfam-A for the selection of drift families is to fin relatives - halfway through - waiting distance mat re-calculation

 ## Open